dos1/flow3r-firmware/README.md

 See python_payload/README.md for a demo application.

-Files can be transferred with mpremote, such as:
+Files can be transferred either by performing an `idf.py flash` or with mpremote, such as:

 ```
-mpremote fs cp python_payload/boot.py :boot.py
+mpremote fs cp python_payload/main.py :main.py
 ```

 Alternatively, adafruit-ampy may work more reliably sometimes:

 ```
-ampy -p /dev/ttyACM0 -d3 put boot.py
+ampy -p /dev/ttyACM0 -d3 put main.py
 ```

 Please transfer all .py files in python_payload/ for using the demo payload.